LIVEABOARD SEARCH

 I have seen the news that the Great Barrier Reef is dying - Is it still worth visiting?

 Yes there has been a lot of coverage of scientific studies that are rather alarming.
 While it is a concern that the sections tested have, like many other places in the world, indeed suffered recent damage, a liveaboard on the Barrier Reef will have no trouble bringing you site after site where the corals and marine life are in great health.
-One must remember that the Great Barrier Reef covers an enormous area, some 2,575 kms in length and 335,000 square kms!
+One must remember that the Great Barrier Reef covers an enormous area, some 2,575 km in length and 335,000 sq km!
+For further information on the marine park, visit our dedicated page: The Great Barrier Reef Marine Park.

 Will my liveaboard dives be guided?